markdown-extended/manifest/mde-manifest.md

     > This is my blockquote
     >> This is a nested blockquote

+**Writer Note:** The notation of blockquotes is the "classic" *email-style* for citations, this is the reason why the indentation between the angle bracket and the content is NOT required.

 ### C.8.
 Lists {#C8}

 #### C.8.a.
 Unordered lists {#C8a}

-An un-ordered list is written beginning each entry by an asterisk `*`, a plus sign `+` or an hyphen `-` followed by 3 spaces.
+An un-ordered list is written beginning each entry by an asterisk `*`, a plus sign `+` or an hyphen `-` followed by 1 or more space(s).
 The character used for each item of a list MUST NOT matter:

+    -   first item
+    *   second item
+    -   third item

+To create sub-items, just indent the sub-list twice:

     -   first item
     *   second item